 Marshall Goldsmith sees it altogether differently.
 He argues that it’s not that the amount of effort required for the state change is massively different, but that more of the same will typically not get you there at all.
 He’s the author of the top-selling success guide What Got You Here Won’t Get You There: How Successful People Become Even More Successful.
 To stay with the 212 metaphor, Goldsmith thinks that it actually takes different skills to make a huge leap like the one from liquid to gas than the skills it took to get you from cold to hot.

 And this is the issue I have with the whole 212 thing.
 It basically falls into the “winners never quit” model and that’s just plain wrong.
 The problem with the 212ers is not flawed logic but bad information with the consequence that they don’t know when to give up.
-They don’t know that they’ve become competent, but they do not know whether they are in The Dip or The Cul-de-Sac.
+They do not know whether they are in The Dip or The Cul-de-Sac.